sjriesterer/Logger/README.md

 # Logger
 Logger class for Android Studio

 Samuel Riesterer

 2019

 Class for logging in Android Studio.
+Prints log statements.
 Creates a directory in local storage.
 Exports log statements to file in directory.

 To use: